shotl/maas-docs/docs/getting-started/api-reference.md

+## Overview

+The Shotl MAAS API is a collection of REST points that allow apps to access the mobility platform's features.
-The Shotl MAAS API is organized around REST.
-The API has predictable resource-oriented URLs, accepts JSON-encoded for requests and responses, and uses standard HTTP response status codes, authentication, and verbs.
+The API has predictable resource-oriented URLs, accepts JSON-encoded objects for requests and responses, and uses standard HTTP response status codes, authentication, and verbs.

 ## Environments
 You can use this API in sandbox mode, which does not affect live data or interact with real world.